akoparintosiless/Student-Portfolio/Lab-Activity-1/README.md

-# Laboratory Activity #1: Working with Digital Signals
+# Laboratory Activity #1: Working with Digital Signals.

 ## Overview
 This activity introduces the Arduino as a tool for IoT systems by focusing on digital signal implementation.
 The project involves creating a "Running Light" circuit where LEDs turn on and off in a sequential pattern using digital outputs.